-Quick Scheduling for the Pediatric Behavioral and Developmental Center
+Quick Scheduling with a Behavioral Health and Developmental Specialist

 - Autism spectrum disorders, including what used to be called Asperger’s syndrome

 - Behavioral concerns such as tantrums and aggression

 - Behavioral feeding disorders

 - Communication, speech and language concerns

 - Intellectual deficits

 - Learning difficulties

 The center also supports the Winnie Palmer Hospital for Women & Babies Neonatal Intensive Care Unit (NICU) by participating in the NICU Development Clinic and screening babies for neurodevelopmental health.

 If you suspect you may have a child with a neurodevelopmental issue, it’s important to know that you’re not alone.
 It’s estimated that approximately 15 percent of children in the U.S. between the ages 3 to 17 are affected by neurodevelopmental disorders.
 The good news is that children with such challenges can be helped.
 Neurodevelopmental pediatrician Naina Mehta, MD, who leads the Behavioral and Developmental Center, consistently sees improvements in behavior and learning ability in the patients she treats.